knuthy/coinpayments-payments/README.md

 });
 ```

-**Create a transaction**
+## Create a transaction
 The syntax of creating a transaction.
-Please note, that the amount is defined in currency_recieve (currency1).
+Please note, that the amount is defined in currency_receive (currency1).
 Remember to specify both the real currency of the transaction, and the currency that will be required to be used.
 Use the LiteCoin Tesnet (LTCT) for sandbox testing.
 I suggest doing this by running [Electrum LTC](https://electrum-ltc.org/) with:
 > electrum --testnet

 ```javascript
 payments.createTransaction({
 	amount: 12 // DEFINED IN CURRENCY_RECEIVE